uoftcprg/pokerkit/docs/source/games.rst

    # The limit of the game.
    game.limit
-   # The definition of the game.
+   # The variant of the game.
-   game.definition
+   game.variant
    # The stakes of the game.
    game.stakes
    # The starting stacks of the game.